robmarshall/gatsby-gravityforms-component/README.md

 export default examplePage
 ```

-This outputs the form set up in WordPress, ready to go.
+This outputs the form that has been set up in WordPress - Gravity Forms.
+Ready for you to style it!

 ## Add Environment Variables